Skip to main content

 import { GPIO } from "gpio";

-Including C Files
+Including C and Header Files

 int native_multiply(int a, int b) {